imajus/filo-data-broker/README.md

 ## 🚀 Project Summary

-**FiloDataBroker** is a proof-of-concept platform to help data providers monetize their structured CSV datasets while protecting sensitive information using Filecoin Web Services (FWS) and NFT-gated access.
+**FiloDataBroker** is a proof-of-concept platform to help data providers monetize their structured CSV datasets while protecting sensitive information using Filecoin Web Services (FWS), Lit Protocol encryption, and NFT-gated access.

-The service enables import of data via a CLI tool, storage of public and private columns as separate CSV files on Filecoin (using Synapse SDK), NFT-gated access to private data, and on-chain dataset metadata.
+The service enables import of data via a CLI tool, storage of public and private columns as separate CSV files on Filecoin (using Synapse SDK), NFT-gated access to encrypted private data using Lit Protocol, and on-chain dataset metadata.
 The system includes automatic dataset preservation fees and guaranteed 7-day storage availability through FWS Payments smart contracts.

 View the comprehensive demonstration [presentation](https://youtu.be/d3spXWp_vcE) for an overview of the project motivation and usage demonstration.